dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ...
 ```

 This file can be opened and manipulated using other applications such as Excel.
+By default, the columns are sorted in alphabetical order according to the fasta names.

 ---------------